 With the exception of birders in the area — who number zero to thirty on any given outing — most people don’t notice the clusters of “Willet grey” just meters from their view.
 It’s only when the Willets take to flight, flashing the striking black and white of their wings, that passersby tend to ask, “what kind of bird is that?”
 It wasn’t too long ago I wouldn’t have been able to answer that question, signifying how quickly my interest and passion for these creatures has grown.

-Although shorebirds are fairly acclimated to humans, I always approach gradually, doing my best to impersonate a rock but fully aware that they see me clearly through all of my permutations and human silliness.
+Although shorebirds are fairly acclimated to humans, I always approach gradually, doing my best to impersonate a rock but fully aware that they see me clearly through all of my permutations.

 - According to Cornell’s All About Birds, Willets are the only North American sandpipers whose breeding range extends into the tropics